THE STORY OF BIG SISTER

 Fixing American healthcare became Jini’s life’s work, and when she founded her own company, she named it Nuna in honor of Kimong, caregivers, and big sisters everywhere.

-Today, we partner with state and federal government agencies, self-insured employers, health plans, and provider systems to turn data into insights.
+Today, we partner with state and federal government agencies, health plans, and provider systems to turn data into insights.
 Every solution we provide is designed to overcome core obstacles in healthcare—fragmented data, inefficient processes, misaligned incentives, and inconsistent cost and quality information.

 People of Nuna

 Outside of evangelizing data analytics, Jini loves ice cream, archaeology, and running.